 MUCH better to quickly test with the development version prior to release.
 If there's a valid bug which can be fixed, we'd rather catch it prior to 2.14 if possible.

-#6 Updated by Charles Clancy almost 4 years ago
+#6 Updated by Charles Clancy about 4 years ago

 - File QGIS_wgs84_unintended.jpg added

 OK - I updated to 2.13.0-Master on 21 Feb 2016 at 13:27 PST.
 I repeated the 1st test from scratch.
 The Coordinate Display settings interface is better and applies the option more smoothly.
 But the unintended shift to WGS84 when the map is projected is still performed when the readout is degrees in any format.

 #9 Updated by Giovanni Manghi about 1 year ago

 - Resolution set to end of life